 The Best Ever Crunchy Baked Fish Tacos

-You can mix up your toppings every day and find new tastes and ways to serve this dish.
-This could easily be a great appetizer for serving at parties, a nice lunch or quick afternoon snack on any day, or a full blown main dish for your family.
+This is one of those meals where you can mix up your toppings every day and find new tastes and ways to serve this dish.
+These could easily be a great appetizer for serving at parties, a nice lunch or quick afternoon snack on any day, or a full blown main dish for your family.
 It all depends on what you serve it with and how you display it.

-One of the best ways to serve this delectable treat with my family is to provide it buffet style and let everyone make their own tacos.
+One of the best ways I serve this delectable treat to my family is to provide it buffet style and let everyone make their own tacos.
 With so many mouths to feed when my family comes to visit, and so many different tastes, everyone gets to enjoy the meal to the fullest when they get to make their own choices.

 As I always say, feel free to add and take away and truly make this dish your own!